 The $10,000/hr work matrix

-Here’s a 2×2 matrix (similar to our weekly review 2×2) that looks at the four types of work.
+The tension between the four categories led me to create a 2×2 matrix (similar to our weekly review 2×2) that looks at the four types of work.

 When you complete a task, there’s an undeniable moment of glee.
 The swoosh sound fires dopamine across your pleasure reactors.
 But as this represents the lowest quadrant in our matrix, caution is required.